-- 1. Add ASM Appliance workflow from the Configuration Workflows folder on the left pane, then click the Start workflow button on the right pane. - 2.
+- Add ASM Appliance workflow from the Configuration Workflows folder on the left pane, then click 1. the Start workflow button on the right pane. - 2.
 Enter the values for the name and the server URL under Common Parameter.
-Either enable or disable the setting to trust all SSL certificates from the server.
-If an unverified certificate is installed in the ASM server, this setting must be set to true in order for the vRO to communicate with the ASM. - 3.
+Either enable or disable the setting to trust all SSL certificates from the server. - 3.
 Click Next, and set the values for the authentication domain (ASMLOCAL by default), username and password. - 4.
+Click Submit.

-Click Submit. - The workflow should run successfully.
-To validate whether the configuration has been added or not, go to the Resources view, expand the folders and locate the new resource item. - 5.
-Select the Viewer tab to cross-check the values that were used as input parameters for the workflow.
+The workflow should run successfully.
+To validate whether the configuration has been added or not, go to the Resources view, expand the folders and locate the new resource item.

+5. Select the Viewer tab to cross-check the values that were used as input parameters for the workflow.
 The password is encrypted.